8 Owlet Monitor Alternatives: Best Baby Camera Monitor Options for Every Budget

 The Owlet Baby Care Monitor and the Snuza Hero are really quite different.
 There is also the Snuza Pico, which is more on a similar playing ground.
 But the main difference between the Owlet and the Snuza is that the Snuza primarily is there to let you know if movement is no longer detected, and the Owlet actually monitors the baby’s vitals.

 I thought we’d start with the Snuza because we have personally used this one.
 It certainly doesn’t have all the bells and whistles of the Owlet, but it is helpful.
-We often used it on road trips when Oliver was a baby and had to be on oxygen whenever he slept.
+We often used it on road trips when our second was a baby and had to be on oxygen whenever he slept.
 Since the Owlet didn’t work without WiFi, this helped us to make sure his breathing was being monitored.

 Here are a few more things about the Snuza Hero.